shrag13/Shticky/replit.md

 # Overview

 Shticky is a QR code monetization platform that allows users to earn money by placing QR code stickers and receiving payments when they are scanned.
 The application features a React frontend with shadcn/ui components, an Express.js backend, and uses Drizzle ORM with PostgreSQL for data management.
-Users can submit applications, claim QR codes, track earnings, and request payouts through various payment methods.
+Users can submit applications, claim QR codes, track earnings, and receive monthly automatic payouts when balance reaches $5.00 minimum threshold.

 # User Preferences